odino/odino.github.com/source/_posts/2018-06-15-book-review-node-dot-js-design-patterns.markdown

 date: 2018-06-15 09:56
 comments: true
 categories: [NodeJS, JavaScript, design patterns, book, review]
+description: "I book I didn't like, too basic and generic.
+Maybe I should have bough that 2nd edition to begin with!"
 ---

 This is a book that was recommended to me by one of my former colleagues, but